decaf-dev/obsidian-view-count/README.md

 ### Example 1 - Query view count using Dataview

-If you have **Sync view count to frontmatter** enabled you may query the view count property from the frontmatter of each markdown note.
+If you have **Sync view count to frontmatter** enabled you may query the view count property from the frontmatter of each note.

 ````markdown
 ```dataview